 Add memorable flavor to basic chicken with a blend of spices you likely have on hand.
 Perfect as is and in burrito bowls, with or without the optional sauce.

-When it comes to breakfast, I do this partially because I think they’ll start their day on a healthier note.
-Also, I really enjoy a hearty, ready-to-go breakfast, and it would be inconsiderate to make something just for me, right?
-Of course, there’s also this little job of mine that pretty much assures that I will be doing the lion’s share of the food prep no matter what time of day.
+What’s more, I make these meals for myself too, and it would be inconsiderate to make something just for me, right?
+Of course, there’s also this little job of mine that pretty much ensures I’ll be doing the lion’s share of the food prep no matter what time of day!

-A recent letter from camp from my 13-year-old son, however, offered a glimmer of hope.
-Perhaps he won’t live alone in an apartment someday existing on boxed cereal and Ramen noodles alone.
-Perhaps the tiniest interest in cooking has rubbed off.
+And then a letter arrived from my 13-year-old son, who was at camp for part of the summer, and it offered a glimmer of hope.
+Perhaps his future self would not exist on boxed cereal and Ramen noodles alone.
+Perhaps the tiniest interest in cooking had rubbed off.

 The letter detailed an overnight camping trip where my son’s cabin group grilled hamburgers over the campfire.
 There was extensive detail regarding the juicy, tender burgers—with a not-so-modest mention that they likely tasted better because he built the fire and did most of the cooking.
 Lest all the awesomeness be in the meat patty alone, he grilled the buns over the open flame to make them crispy.
-It’s all about texture, you know.
+It’s all about the texture, he said.

 Chili Lime Chicken